-Before using FIFO it is a better idea to select particular stocks / shares that you want to sell.
+Before using FIFO it is a better idea to select particular stocks/shares that you want to sell.
 This is more appropriate when you have pitched in at over-time stock selling program and have derived your biggest profit out of the initial batch.
-On the other hand if you have great many capital losses with which you can counterbalance your capital profits then 2012 is a good year to enjoy good number of tax benefits.
+On the other hand, if you have a great many capital losses with which you can counterbalance your capital profits then 2012 is a good year to enjoy a good number of tax benefits.

-This calculation will be same when accounting for mutual funds, dividend-reinvestment plans, exchange-traded funds and 2013 bonds.
+This calculation will be the same when accounting for mutual funds, dividend reinvestment plans, exchange-traded funds, and 2013 bonds.
 If you haven’t received any mails yet from your broker’s company, then wait till you get your options to choose a particular method of calculating your tax amount.
-Don’t treat the paper work casually.
+Don’t treat the paperwork casually.

 Filing challenge: If you have plans to finance Roth IRA for 2011, then better have it done before April 17, 2012.
-IRA is a tax deductible scheme which will provide you a tax concession on your investment, but will calculate taxes on withdrawal of money from this traditional plan.
+IRA is a tax-deductible scheme that will provide you a tax concession on your investment but will calculate taxes on withdrawal of money from this traditional plan.
 Roth requires you/other liable people to pay upfront taxes.
-This is one reason why the Roth is considered good investment idea for long-term by most tax-payers.
+This is one reason why Roth is considered a good investment idea for the long-term by most tax-payers.

 The changes were introduced in 2010 that everyone could convert their IRA to Roth irrespective of income group.
 This is indeed facilitating unless you have an exorbitant tax bill.
 However to calculate tax-return for 2012 you have to abide by the conversions introduced in 2011.